BlockDevsUnited/l-earn/Lessons/English/L_EARN/CryptoCurrencies/Devcash/LD1:Intro_To_Devcash.md

 #### Governance
 Devcash Holders can participate in Devcash Governance by creating proposals and voting on specific issues.

+### Technical Details
+Devcash is an ERC20 Token, originally created on Ethereum on [January 8, 2018](https://etherscan.io/tx/0x73921cdeb3ad1baa4cc11ddaeb8492056a6c63ddb71089fb80ceb44c60c598a1).

+Devcash is also bridged to xDaiChain (now Gnosis Chain), to take advantage of cheap transaction fees.
+This is known as "Devcash on xDAI", and is probably what you will be using.

+A Blockchain called DevChain is planned, where Devcash will be the native token.
+When DevChain is created, All existing Devcash on Ethereum, Gnosis Chain and elsewhere will be redeemable 1 to 1 for native Devcash.

 ### Developer Bounties
 Developer Bounties a central to Devcash.
 We use bounties to incentivize devs to help build mission critical apps, and services, and make devs the primary holders of Devcash.